docsteveharris/2020-NHS-AI-call/draft.md

     - theatre teams are confident to start cases before the 9am bed meeting because bed demand was know in advance

 ##### Application milestone
+The web application will now be able to accept a range of different models, and report a range of different outputs.
+The original length of stay forecasts, and demand models can replaced without loss of application functionality with upgraded versions, or alternative forecasting 'tasks' (staffing, infection control bed subtypes etc.) can be chosen.
+The existing patient status view now captures, and reports the relevant inputs (organ support, nursing intensity, or infection control risks etc.)

 ##### Model milestone
+- Model performance is improved for bed demand
+- Forecasts of new wards with limited training data are better calibrated than when using a standard 'drop-in' model approach
+- Alternative predictions are available as per (3) above
+- Model performance is appropriate and meaningful in different COVID-19 scenarios

 ##### Risks&Mitigation
+TODO: add below
 * Data access & Electronic Staff Record access already in use by partner at UCLH
 * Mathematics & CORU world leading Operational research unit with decades of experience in this field
 ##### Figures

 ##### References

 Special attention will be paid to two specific sources of information that will affect capacity.